-Staff has reviewed the responses filed by the utilities and has prepared an analysis of those responses below.
-The analysis addresses the issues raised by the responses under the provisions of the Board's payment agreement rules.
-In addition, the responses indicated a lack of understanding by some utilities of the level payment rules that are sometimes used as part of a payment agreement and staff has provided an analysis of those rule requirements.

-Staff analysis is organized by the provisions of the payment agreement rules.
+The Board has reviewed the responses filed by the utilities and has prepared an analysis of those responses that addresses the issues presented under the provisions of the Board's payment agreement rules.
+The analysis is organized by the provisions of the payment agreement rules.